hindamosh/Explore_summarize_project/README.md

 of EDA (exploring Data Analysis) using **R** .

 ##  Data
-for more information about the data refer to data.info file.
+for more information about the data refer to data_info.text file.

 ## Languages:
 R